Democrats Are Criticizing Beto O’Rourke’s Presidential Run, Stating Women Aren’t Getting The Same Attention

 As Marsh continued, “It’s a replay of Donald Trump vs. Hillary Clinton.
 Instead, it’s Beto O’Rourke in the Bernie Sanders role, to the detriment of every woman running.
 Not one woman got that kind of coverage.
 Not one.
 Not Kamala.
 Not Kirsten.
 Not Elizabeth Warren.
 Not Amy Klobuchar in a blizzard.”

-The 2018 midterm elections were historically an unprecedented time for women in politics with last year’s elections showing staggeringly large gains for females in Congress, and just last month five women announced that they would also be running for president in 2020.
+The 2018 midterm elections were an unprecedented time for women in politics, with last year’s elections showing staggeringly large gains for females in Congress.
+Just last month, five women announced that they would also be running for president in 2020.

-However, as Marsh and other Democrats have complained, none of these five women, including Elizabeth Warren, has been showered with as much praise and press as male candidates like Beto O’Rourke.
+However, as Marsh and other Democrats have complained, none of these five women — including Elizabeth Warren — has been showered with as much praise and press as male candidates like Beto O’Rourke.

-Tracy Sefl, a Democratic strategist and former adviser to Hillary Clinton, has claimed that the press are intent on “romanticizing” O’Rourke, noting that the Iowa coffee shop that Beto visited to discuss his 2020 run was filled with more reporters than actual residents of the state, citing this as a perfect example of the media’s fascination with male candidates over those who are women.
+Tracy Sefl, a Democratic strategist and former adviser to Hillary Clinton, has claimed that the press are intent on “romanticizing” O’Rourke, noting that the Iowa coffee shop that Beto visited to discuss his 2020 run was filled with more reporters than actual residents of the state.
+Sefl cited this as a perfect example of the media’s fascination with male candidates, apparently favoring them over those who are women.

-When Elizabeth Warren visited Iowa, the crowds of people wanting to hear her speak extended for many blocks, but her speech was not carried live on air as O’Rourke’s had been.
+When Elizabeth Warren visited Iowa, the crowds of people wanting to hear her speak extended for many blocks.
+However, her speech was not carried live on air, as O’Rourke’s had been.

 As Sefl suggested, “A woman could never say ‘I was born to do this.’
 But you know what?
 I think that some women were and it pains me that a woman couldn’t get away with saying that.”

-But despite the complaint of many Democrats that presidential candidates like Beto O’Rourke are receiving far more publicity than women, perhaps the fact that five women, including Elizabeth Warren, are even running for president in 2020 proves that things have still progressed somewhat.
+But despite the complaint of many Democrats that presidential candidates like Beto O’Rourke are receiving far more publicity than the women in the race, perhaps the fact that five women are even running for president in 2020 proves that things have still progressed, somewhat.